 Published

-- 14 min read
+- 23 min read

 Placer gold is loose gold that’s been freed from rock and deposited in streams, rivers, and ancient waterways by the force of moving water.
 It’s the gold you can find with a pan, a sluice box, or even your bare hands — no dynamite or heavy equipment required.

 The word comes from Spanish (“placer” meaning sandbank), and understanding what placer gold actually is — how it forms, how water moves it, and where it piles up — is the difference between finding gold and just getting your feet wet.
+This guide covers everything from the geology behind placer deposits to the practical methods for recovering gold from them.

 Gold starts locked inside quartz veins and sulfide minerals deep in mountains.
 Over millions of years, weather does the work for us.
 Freeze-thaw cycles crack the rock.
 Rain dissolves softer minerals.
 Roots pry apart boulders.
 Sulfides oxidize and rust away, releasing the gold trapped inside them.
 Eventually, chunks of gold-bearing quartz break free and tumble into creeks.
 Water grinds away the quartz, and the gold — being incredibly dense — sinks to the bottom of whatever waterway it lands in.